Jean-MarcHarvengt/hyperpetpico/README.md

 The picture on the PET monitor is mirrored to VGA by default.<br>
 Programs can be loaded (via tape emulation, or modern devices as PETdisk or PETdisk MAX 2 or the resident File Browser)<br>
-As soon a program make uses of extended graphics capabilities, only VGA is usable<br>
+As soon a program make uses of extended graphics capabilities, only VGA will show it<br>
-The rest of the PET hardware is just used for its CPU,RAM,ROM,keyboard,PIA,VIA ...<br>
+The rest of the PET hardware is just used for its CPU, RAM, ROM, keyboard, PIA, VIA ...<br>
-New registers are available through the 9000-9fff region (R/W)<br>
+New registers are available through the $9000-$9FFF region (R/W)<br>
-The region a000-afff is available as extra RAM or to store custom ROMs (File Browser as default).
+The region $A000-$AFFF is available as extra RAM or to store custom ROMs (File Browser as default).

 <br>

-To ease development, the second module can be used as a standalone PET emulator<br>
+To ease development, the plugin module can be used as a standalone PET system<br>
-* the CPU,RAM,ROM,PIA,VIA are emulated
+* the CPU, RAM (32K), ROM, PIA, VIA are emulated
-* an OTG USB keyboard can be used to interract
+* a OTG USB keyboard can be used to interract
-* all new GFX/sound features are available for development
+* all new GFX/sound features can be used for development
-* developed programs can be injected over WiFI for testing (TFTP server)
+* developed programs can be injected over WiFI for testing (via TFTP server)

 ## Initial prototypes
 <p align="left">